 The National Space Centre- The National Space Centre is a museum and educational resource covering the fields of space science and astronomy, along with a space research programme in partnership with the University of Leicester.
 It is located on the north side of the city of Leicester, England, next to the River Soar.
 Many of the exhibits, including upright rockets, are housed in a tower with minimal steel supports and a semi-transparent cladding of ETFE ‘pillows’ which has become one of Leicester’s most recognisable landmarks.

+Whether you’re looking for fun activities to do in the University halls of Leicester or around, you’ll have a plethora of opportunities.
 Social Climbing- It’s a 7,500sq ft bouldering-only centre with 700m² of climbing surface.
 We’ve also got a workout area upstairs, with 2 shower rooms.
 Kids’ parties are also welcome!
 Our brand is a homage to the rebellious group of 70s climbers – the Stonemasters.
 They pioneered the art of social climbing whilst breaking every rule and making new ones.
 Taking partying as seriously as their sport, the Stonemasters pioneered the art of solo free-climbing without ropes and scaled the toughest faces and boulders of Yosemite.

 Paintballing SAS 22- Paintballing SAS 22 is unlike anything you’ve ever experienced.
 Immerse yourself in our exciting detailed, imaginative game scenarios and custom-built Game Zones.
 Enter our military base, built by ex-special forces and immerse yourself in a fun, exhilarating, adventure where strategy, teamwork and imagination are key.
 With markers, specially designed protective equipment, and first-class facilities, we’ve set the standard for an amazing paintball experience.